towersvault/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.1
+- *Fixed a bug catcher on route 9 being able to walk onto a ledge
+- *The message for substitute taking damage now only displays after the first attack of a multi-attack move
+- *Multi-attack moves display effectivenes only on first attack instead of the last attack
+- *Twineedle does not print redundant messages like other multi-hit moves
 - If active, the shimmer will always manifest on the applicable pokemon of Bruno, Agatha, and the Karate Master
 - Karate Master's pokemon increased from level 37 to 38
 - Extended shiny mercy to tower ghosts, ghost marowak, and old man battle